aws-samples/serverless-patterns/das-lambda-java-sam/README.md

 * [Create an AWS account](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html) if you do not already have one and log in.
 The IAM user that you use must have sufficient permissions to make necessary AWS service calls and manage AWS resources.

-## Run the BootStrapFromCloudShell.sh script
+## Run the BootStrapFromCloudShell.sh or the BootStrapFromCloudShellNoConsoleAccess.sh script

+** Note that in the instructions below, you will need to run the BootStrapFromCloudShell.sh only if you allow AWS console access for IAM users.

+If not, then you will need to run the BootStrapFromCloudShellNoConsoleAccess.sh, so please look at the instructions in the relevant section**

 * [Log in to the AWS Account as Admin User] - You need to log in to the AWS Account as either root or as an user with Admin privileges